MicrosoftDocs/Viva/Viva/glint/setup/program-summary-setup-lifecycle.md

 **Onboarding**

-- Onboarding surveys distribution list date ranges will be relative to Hire Date.
+- Onboarding surveys distribution list date ranges are relative to Hire Date.
 - If the users are to receive the survey 30 days after their hire date, then ensure you set the first value to "after 30 days".
 For the end value, provide enough of a window so that if someone has their hire date updated late in your user data, they can still be triggered the survey.
 - Don't make the window something too small as delayed imports might cause people to miss being included.
 - You can't use the same number of days for the beginning and end value in the distribution list, for example: "45 days after to 45 days after."
 The query would be unable to find any users.